-I say this every year – but around 30% of ALL GIVING in the United States occurs in the month of December.
+I say this every year – but November and December are statistically the best two months of the year for giving.
+Around 30% of ALL GIVING in the United States occurs in the month of December.
 12-13% of giving occurs in the last three days of the year.
-And maybe you aren’t singing jingle bells just yet but here are some things to think about ahead of time to get your strategy in place NOW.
+And maybe you aren’t singing the Jingle Bell Rock just yet but here are some things to think about ahead of time to get your strategy in place NOW.

-- Typically speaking (2020 is not typical), September and October are also excellent months of the year to reach out to churches.
-If churches are scheduling for their services whether streaming or live – churches typically schedule services months in advance so calling in September or October may get you service in January or February 2021.
+Thirdly, September and October are also excellent months of the year to reach out to churches.
+Churches typically schedule services months in advance so calling in September or October may get you service in January or February 2021.
 If you wait to reach out to a pastor/church until November or December, you may get radio silence until January due to the church’s busy holiday schedule.
-Here are some additional thoughts on reaching out to churches in the midst of the weird pandemic space they are in right now.

 With all of that being said, here’s a break down on some specific ideas for your Year End Giving strategy.

-The main content of a FB Live Q&A should be comprised of giveaways, trivia and information on your assignment, and questions from the audience.
-Make it simple and fun, and promote it however you can before hand.
-Consider doing one somewhere towards the beginning-ish of November.
-Here are some thoughts on a Facebook Live from a worker who did one last year:
+Facebook or Instagram Lives / Q&As could be a great way to generate some excitement and cohesion with your team.
+The main content of a FB Live (or Instagram if that’s where the bulk of your supporters are) Q&A should be comprised of giveaways, trivia and information on your assignment, and questions from the audience.
+When you do yours, I think it’s important to stay simple and fun, and promote it however you can before hand.
+Lives can be great for a deeper dive on you – as people following you can hop in after and watch the recording if they cannot make the specific time.
+That being said, I think doing multiple Lives during the months leading up to Jan 1 are a good idea, but if you were only going to do one I would consider doing one somewhere towards the beginning-ish of November.
+Here are some thoughts on a Facebook Live from a worker who did one:

 REFLECTIONS ON A FACEBOOK LIVE Q&A: